orlof/xcb3-ext/readme.md

 ```c
 SetBitmapMemory(1);  // This will set the bitmap memory location to `$2000-$3FFF`
 ```

+**Note**: This is a slow operation as it also updates y coordinate tables and fast clear routines.

 **Note**: Modifying the bitmap memory location while displaying graphics can yield unpredictable visual outputs.
 For the best results, it's recommended to set the bitmap memory location during system initialization or during periods when the graphical display is not being actively updated.